-Step 2 – extract experimentally measured point spread functions
+Step 2 – Extract experimentally measured point spread functions (PSFs)

-Only after locating and confirming the coregistration quality of the data proceed to this step.
-Here we are going to use MVR plugin to extract representative point spread functions from the dataset, for all spectral channels and both of dOPM views 1&2.
+Step 1 must be completed before proceeding to this step.
+In this step, the MVR plugin is used to extract representative point spread functions from the bead dataset for all spectral channels and both dOPM views.

-In this case the fluorescent bead dataset is used where the beads size is below the diffraction limited performance of the microscope.
+The fluorescent bead dataset is used for this, as the bead size is below the diffraction-limited performance of the microscope.
 The MVR plugin has routines that automatically extract experimental PSFs based on the assumption that small bright dots in the datasets are formed by sub-diffraction scale sources of fluorescence.

-Now from the ImageJ process tab go to the MVR path > batch processing > Extract PSFs.
-Batch processing commands are commands you can run with the MVR application tool that we were using before but this time the commands are executed without the MVR application GUI.
+From the ImageJ process tab select the option MVR path > batch processing > Extract PSFs.
+N.B. in the Reslice_dOPM_data_ImageJ_MVR_plugin these batch processing commands were initiated by the dOPM Python scripts; here they are executed directly.

-Note: by using ImageJ’s Macro recording tool these commands can be recorded and used in scripts like the ImageJ Python scripts used to make the dOPM specific routines used in the other guide ‘Reslice_dOPM_data_ImageJ_MVR_plugin.docx’.
+Note for users once they are familiar with deconvolving dOPM data: By using ImageJ’s Macro recording tool, these commands can be recorded and used to develop your own scripts similar to the ImageJ Python Reslice_dOPM_data_ImageJ_MVR_plugin script.
 See https://imagej.nih.gov/ij/developer/macro/macros.html for information about ImageJ macros.
-However, this note is not important for carrying out deconvolution in this guide but shows that the user is free to script solutions for automation of tasks if they are familiar with ImageJ scripting.